rdzan/Snake-in-Shiny/README.md

 ![](snake.gif)

-Here you find my own implementation of <i>Snake</i> in R/Shiny with css and java script.
+Here you can find my own implementation of <i>Snake</i> in R/Shiny with css and java script.

 How play
 --------

 -   set level
--   start game - click play or use arrow
+-   start game - click play or use arrows
--   move snake using arrow
+-   move snake using arrows

 When you lose you will see your score and position.